shadeed/rtl-styling/posts/rtl-styling.md

 ### Logical Borders
 ![](../../img/css-logical-border.png)

-Often times, you might need to add a border as a way of indicating that a navigation element is active.
+Often times, you might need to add a border to indicate that a navigation element is active.
 In the design above, there is a border on the left side of each navigation element.
-How to make it logical?
+How do we make it logical?

 ```css
 .nav__item {